Did you know that July is National Hot Dog Month? There's also a specific hot dog day this month too.

-I grew up in New York, famous for it's "dirty water dogs" from street carts.
-Loaded with mustard (New Yorkers take their dogs with mustard) and all the toppings, they're delicious and we didn't spend too much time worrying about what was in them.
-Likewise, I've rarely attended a cocktail party of any kind that didn't include a tray of pigs in a blanket.
-Little baby hot dogs wrapped in puff pastry, sometimes with cheese, and baked until poofy and golden brown.
-I could eat them by the tray full, even though I try to restrain myself.
+New York is famous for it's "dirty water dogs" from street carts.
+Loaded with mustard (New Yorkers take their dogs with mustard) and all the toppings, they're delicious as long as you don't spend too much time worrying about what's in them.
+Cocktail parties often have trays of pigs in a blanket: little baby hot dogs wrapped in puff pastry, sometimes with cheese, and baked until poofy and golden brown.

-Pork is not typically eaten in Middle Eastern cuisine due to dietary restrictions but my supermarket is full of beef and turkey hot dog options.
+In addition to pork, you can find beef and turkey hot dog options.
 There's also a whole variety of interesting chicken sausages to choose from that would work just as well.
-I gave it a tiny bit of za'atar to season the fillo but the dog was salty enough.
-It was crunchy and delicious!

-- 2 Hot dogs (I used all beef) or other similar sausage
+- 2 hot dogs or another similar sausage

 - Pinch of za'atar

-Gently unroll the thawed sheets of fillo dough.
+Gently unroll the thawed sheets of filo dough.

 Sprinkle another small pinch of za'atar on the top sheet of the dough.